101-Okami/portfolio/README.md

-Vignesh
+Vignesh Biji

-🔹 Aspiring IT Professional | Technical Support Enthusiast | Pursuing Security+ & Network+
+Aspiring IT Professional | Technical Support | Cybersecurity Enthusiast

-💻 About Me
+About Me

-I am an aspiring IT professional looking to kickstart my career in technical support.
-With a strong passion for troubleshooting and problem-solving, I aim to provide excellent customer support and IT solutions.
-Currently, I am enhancing my knowledge by pursuing CompTIA Security+ and Network+ certifications to build a strong foundation in networking and cybersecurity.
+I am an aspiring IT professional with a passion for troubleshooting and cybersecurity.
+Currently, I am pursuing CompTIA Security+ and Network+ certifications while working on a Windows Server and Active Directory home lab to gain hands-on experience.

-🛠️ Skills & Areas of Interest
+Skills & Interests

-✅ IT Troubleshooting & Support
+Technical Support & Troubleshooting

-✅ Network Administration (Basic)
+Network Administration

-✅ Cybersecurity Fundamentals
+Cybersecurity Fundamentals
-✅ Customer Support & Communication
-✅ Hardware & Software Installation

-🎓 Education & Certifications

-📌 CompTIA Security+ (In Progress)
-📌 CompTIA Network+ (In Progress)
-📌 BCA (SAS College Konni)

-🔍 Looking for Opportunities

-I am actively seeking a Technical Support or Help Desk role to gain hands-on experience and contribute to a dynamic IT team.
-Open to entry-level positions where I can learn and grow in the IT field.

-📩 Let's Connect!
-I’d love to connect with IT professionals, recruiters, and cybersecurity enthusiasts.
+Windows Server & Active Directory

+Software & Hardware Support

+Projects

+🔹 Windows Server & Active Directory Home Lab

+Building a hands-on lab to learn user management, group policies, and server configurations for real-world IT experience.

+Connect with Me

+📌 LinkedIn: [Your LinkedIn Profile]

+📌 GitHub: [Your GitHub Profile]